(Ph.D. University of Iowa, 2010)

 Projects in various stages of development

-1. “Language typology and subject positions in Cibaeño Dominican Spanish”
+1. “Language typology, change, and innovation: The preverbal field in Cibaeño Dominican Spanish” (book-length project)

-2. "An experimental approach to raising and control in Brazilian Portuguese" (with Doug Merchant and Marcello Modesto (USP))
+2. "An experimental approach to raising and control in Brazilian Portuguese" (with Doug Merchant, Rachel Miller, and Marcello Modesto (USP), currently collecting data)

 Current PhD students under my direction: